-- 18. I therefore request your immediate agreement, in accordance with paragraph 2.14 of the Ministerial Code, to take an urgent decision to agree to the closure of the Northern Ireland Renewable Heat Incentive Schemes (RHI), subject to Assembly approval. - This letter is copied to all Executive Ministers, the Attorney General, the Departmental Solicitor, Office of Legislative Counsel and Executive Secretariat.
+- 18. I therefore request your immediate agreement, in accordance with paragraph 2.14 of the Ministerial Code, to take an urgent decision to agree to the closure of the Northern Ireland Renewable Heat Incentive Schemes (RHI), subject to Assembly approval. - 19.
+This letter is copied to all Executive Ministers, the Attorney General, the Departmental Solicitor, Office of Legislative Counsel and Executive Secretariat.

-JONATHAN BELL MLA Minister of Enterprise, Trade and Investment Mr Patsy McGlone MLA Chair of ETI Committee Room 375 Northern Ireland Assembly Parliament Buildings Stormont BELFAST BT4 3XX
+Mr Patsy McGlone MLA

+Chair of ETI Committee

+Room 375

+Northern Ireland Assembly

+Parliament Buildings

+Stormont

+BELFAST

+BT4 3XX